 Sea Kelp Powder

-Sea kelp powder is produced from kelp plants (Ascophyllum nodosum or Macrocystis pyrifera and related species) grown in the ocean.
+Sea kelp powder is produced from kelp plants (Ascophyllum nodosum, Macrocystis pyrifera, Laminaria digitata and related species) grown in the ocean.
 The kelp is harvested, dried, and ground into a powder.

 Sea kelp is a natural source of iodine and other trace minerals; its supplementation may increase iodine status and thyroid stimulating hormone levels in women with insufficient iodine intake.1 Sea Kelp may contain antioxidant activity to decrease lipid oxidation and have anti-inflammatory properties.2 Sea kelp fortified bread has shown satiety effects and reduced caloric intake.3 Brown seaweed supplementation may also reduce insulin response and increase insulin sensitivity in men and women, suggesting that it may have an anti-diabetic effect.4